 Isabelle looked at the house, then back at Nesrin.
 “Alright, thanks.”

 Nesrin smiled and took the house from her.
 When she paid, Isabelle noticed that her hand went a little too far into the small leather wallet, but that illusion was more commonplace.
 The gold glow that flashed through Nesrin’s dark brown eyes, however, took her by surprise.

 The rest of the trip was fairly uneventful.
-When they decided to leave Nesrin left them at the front entrance while she pulled the car around.
+When they decided to go home Nesrin left them at the front entrance while she pulled the car around.